eemclaughlin/indieProject/journal.md

 - Some refinement work and also update Project Plan for next several weeks (0:30)
 - Watch and give feedback on 2 presentations (0:45)
 - Do a mid-term self-evaluation and turn in (little late) (0:45)
+- Team Project Meeting (2:15)

+### Week 10
+- Set up a cookbook jsp and cookbook java and get the two talking (1:30)
+- Get cookbook.java to receive data from API and submit to database (1:30)
+- Work on many to many relationship for UserCookbooks (pending)